-It is only two days now, even less before Samsung takes the wraps off its latest flagship.
+Only two days now, even less in fact, before Samsung takes the wraps off its latest flagship.
 For some reason, Andy Rubin, the father of the most popular OS in the world, chose this time to tease his company’s first smartphone on Twitter where he wrote, and I quote, “I’m really excited about how this is shaping up.
 Eager to get it in more people’s hands…”

 The device also looks rather small in that hand.
 I have never seen a hand that can make a normal size (by today’s standards) smartphone look small.
 Earlier reports in January claimed that the device would feature a display larger than 5.5 inches with a 3D Touch like pressure sensitive tech.
 Thee reports also said it could be made out of premium materials.
 A metallic case with a ceramic back to be exact.
 And it may even have some sort of modularity or at least proprietary magnetic connectors for charging and hardware accessories.